Lindemann Performing Arts Center

-The Lindemann Performing Arts Center is a performing and visual arts facility under construction at Brown University in Providence, Rhode Island.
-The building is located at 130 Angell Street on Brown's main campus in the city's College Hill neighborhood.
-The Lindemann Center and adjacent Perry and Marty Granoff Center for the Creative Arts are both utilized by the Brown Arts Institute.
+The Lindemann Performing Arts Center is a performing and visual arts facility at Brown University in Providence, Rhode Island.
+The building is located at 144 Angell Street on Brown's main campus in the city's College Hill neighborhood, and opened in October 2023.
+The Lindemann and adjacent Perry and Marty Granoff Center for the Creative Arts are both used by the Brown Arts Institute and comprise part of the university's Perelman Arts District.
 The Arts Center is named for benefactor Frayda Lindemann and her husband George Lindemann.

 Architecture

-Designed by REX, the building features a main hall that physically adapts to accommodate a variety of performance configurations, in a manner similar to that of the firm's Wyly Theatre.
-The Lindemann Center contains Brown's largest performance venue, with the main hall accommodating up to 625 seats in its most expanded configuration.
+Designed by Joshua Ramus of REX, the building features a main hall that physically adapts to accommodate a variety of performance configurations, in a manner similar to that of the firm's Wyly Theatre.
+The building's exterior is clad in fluted panels made of extruded aluminum.
+The Lindemann contains Brown's largest performance venue, with the main hall accommodating up to 625 seats in its most expanded configuration.
+The building's total square footage is 118,000.

+The building was selected as the Editors Pick for The Architect's Newspaper's 2024 Best of Design Awards in the "Cultural" category.
+It received an "Honor Award" in Architecture from the New York chapter of the American Institute of Architects in 2025.

 Construction

 REX revealed the building's design in February 2019; construction on the building began later that year.
 Freeing up space for the structure's site required the relocation of a historic Victorian duplex from 130-132 Angell Street to a new site along Brown Street.
 Movement of the historic house was completed in 2018.

-The Lindemann Performing Arts Center was topped off in December 2020.
-The venue is scheduled to open in Fall 2023.